THE ENGRAM METHOD

 Spot the Error

-A clinical decision has already been made — but it's wrong.
-You identify the error AND name the reasoning flaw.
-Trains critical evaluation of clinical judgments made by others.
+A decision has already been made — but it's wrong.
+You identify the error and name the reasoning flaw.
+Trains critical evaluation of professional judgments made by others.

 3–5 MINERROR DETECTION